 We can't tell you how much your budget should be for each ad set, but you can consider the goals you want to accomplish from your campaigns and use them to determine your budget.

-For instance, if you’re optimizing for purchase conversions from an audience with high intent and know your estimated revenue from the sale, you can set a maximum budget for your paid ad campaign.
-But if you already have a fixed budget, you should let Ads Manager help.
-Select the Automatic Bidding option and set the bid to get the best possible results at that price.
+For instance, if you're optimizing for purchase conversions from an audience with high intent and know your estimated revenue from the sale, you can set a maximum budget for your paid ad campaign.
+Or, if you have flexibility, you can let Meta automatically optimize your ads using Advantage+ Campaign Budget tools.

 If you schedule the ad to run upon review approval, users will start seeing it as soon as it gets the approval.
 You can choose a start and end date or you can have it run until you choose to turn it off.

-This is also why running ads on Instagram costs more than on other platforms.
+This is likely why running ads on Instagram costs more than on other platforms.
 But when you consider the amount of engagement and conversion it generates, Instagram ads are certainly worth the investment.

 If there's anything key to achieving success with your ad campaign, it's Instagram ad targeting.

 Instagram ads targeting work the same way as Facebook ads.
 To create and manage your Instagram target audiences, you'll have to use the Facebook Business Manager.
-Open Business Manager and then select Audiences from the top-right menu.
+Open your Business Manager extended menu and then select Audiences from the top-right menu.

 Instagram ads have three main audience types: